 Figure [2]: K-means algorithm objective function

 After performing the algorithm, we obtain two groups.
 We observe the general behavior of the three variables when we increase the average duration of companies.
 After this step, and depending on each problem, we choose to create four arbitrary groups depending on the duration of the firms.
 For example, in the first group the firms that worked less than one year; in the second, firms that worked between one and three years; in the third, firms that worked from three to five years; and in the last group firms that worked more than five years.
 We split the companies into the groups for each type of company to observe the values of the three other variables depending on their group.
 We check the number of companies in each one of the groups, to see the proportion that was successful, and the proportion that failed.
 Also, if we have a long period of data, we realize the same analysis and split the companies into groups depending on the age of firms to see if the period of apparition has an impact on the average duration.
 If it is the case, we cross the different tables.
 For each period of apparition, we create four groups based on the duration of companies to have a deeper vision.
 After this and in order to give indications to companies to increase their resilience, we choose to create two levels of each of the three variables we selected after the correlation analysis.
 We call the variables A, B and C, and the two levels are – and +.
 We place the fifty percent of the companies with the lowest values of the variable in the minus group and the fifty others in the plus group.
-We create a table with all the combinations between the three variables and their levels:
+We create a table with all the combinations between the three variables and their levels.

+Table [1]: Combinations of variables